craigkraft/craigkraft.github.io/index.md

 # Hi There!
 This is a heading lvl one

 This is your homepage or index.
 Fill it with valueless content and portals to invaluable resources.
-We're using Comfortaa and Oxygen Mono for the fonts, redundancies would be sans-serif and monospace.
-We just need a nice handwritten font.
+We're using Mali, Robot Mono, and Vollkorn; redundancies would be hand-written, monospace, and serif.
+Line-height set at 1.88 for main body paragraph style.

+We want our headers to be able to speak for themselves, yet keep them close to their related sister text elements.

 ## And a heading lvl two